SlimShadyIAm/runner-assist-frontend/README.md

 ### Important notes for starting the frontend:

-- You need an extension to get around a CORS error, as we were not able to find a solution around this in time; Download the following extension:
+- You need an extension to get around a CORS error, at least during development; Download the following extension:
     +  on Firefox, you can use [this extension](https://addons.mozilla.org/en-US/firefox/addon/access-control-allow-origin/)
     +  on Chrome, you can use [this extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en)
 - You need the backend server running as well!
 See our other repo for instructions on how to get that running.